 9. Appreciate the little things

 We often measure success in big numbers but what about the little things that make up our day?
 The birds singing, the smell of rain in the air, the sound of our child’s giggle, the feel of fresh bed sheets as we snuggle in at night.
-Little things come around more often than the big things but we’re so conditioned to chasing the biggest and the best that we miss those little things that make life worth living.
+Little things come around more often than the big things but we’re so conditioned to chasing the biggest and the best that we miss those little things that make every day beautiful.
 Try this post on how to enjoy the little things as a gentle reminder for a busy life.

 Be present in all that you do.
 Avoid multi-tasking and being pulled in different directions.
 As much as possible, focus on one task at a time.
 You’ll be more efficient and complete your task to a better standard.
 Mindfulness takes practice as modern life requires us to do and think things all at the same time.
 If you have 5 minutes today, stop and be mindful in the moment.

 A clutter-free life requires consistency.
 It may sound a bit boring but it’s important.
 Clutter tries to invade our homes, schedules and brains every day but there are two strategies that keep that clutter at bay.
 One is to have some clutter-busting strategies in place to catch that clutter before it creeps in, the other is to be consistent about what you let in and what you keep out.
 Take your eye off the ball and a little bit of clutter could soon become a huge pile on your kitchen counter.
 The other point about consistency is that it supports us to create healthy habits, for ourselves, our daily routines and our homes.
 Little habits repeated often can move mountains.
 Read this post on how to be more consistent for some tips.